Changes in Web Accessibility Standards and Siteimprove

 Siteimprove users are encouraged to review Siteimprove’s information about NextGen (login required).

-Once the August 1 update has happened, Siteimprove users should check their websites’ compliance scores using the new Site Target tool and plan for remediation as needed.
+The Siteimprove update will take place on August 27, 2021.
+Once the update has happened, Siteimprove users should check their websites’ compliance scores using the new Site Target tool and plan for remediation as needed.
 Set WCAG conformance to level AA.
 The Best Practices categories are optional but strongly encouraged.

-Please note: You can choose to start using NextGen before August 1.
+Please note: You can choose to start using NextGen before the update.
 It is already available as a second option in the Accessibility tab.
 Look for Accessibility NextGen with a “new” indicator.

 Update to University Policy 5.12, Web Accessibility Standards